 Adaptive Software Development (ASD) is a direct outgrowth of an earlier agile framework, Rapid Application Development (RAD).
-It aims to enable teams to quickly and effectively adapt to changing requirements or market needs by evolving their products with lightweight planning and continuous learning.
+Moreover, it aims to enable teams to quickly and effectively adapt to changing requirements or market needs by evolving their products with lightweight planning and continuous learning.
+Lastly, The ability to adapt allows teams to align with organizational goals.
 The ASD approach encourages teams to develop according to a three-phase process: speculate, collaborate, learn.

 What’s the history of Adaptive Software Development (ASD)

 Project managers John Highsmith and Sam Bayer are credited with inventing the Adaptive Software Development methodology in the early 1990s.
-They developed ASD as a more iterative and shorter-interval version of the Rapid Application Development (RAD) agile framework.
+Moreover, they developed ASD as a more iterative and shorter-interval version of the Rapid Application Development (RAD) agile framework.

 Highsmith and Bayer used their new project management approach, designed around one-month projects with one-week iteration periods, to complete more than 100 real-world commercial software projects across many industries.
-They wrote about their new approach in Highsmith’s 2000 book, Adaptive Software Development.
+That is to say, they wrote about their new approach in Highsmith’s 2000 book, Adaptive Software Development.

-What are the Strengths and Weakness of ASD?
+What are the Strengths and Weakness of Adaptive Software Development?

 ASD’s strengths include: